mesonbuild/meson/docs/markdown/Dependencies.md

 cups_dep = dependency('cups', method : 'pkg-config')
 ```

-The dependency method tried for `auto` are:
+The dependency method order for `auto` is:

   1. `pkg-config`
   2. `cmake`